catsby/ctshryock.com/_posts/2015-01-30-goodbye-heroku.md

 Today is my last day working at Heroku.
 The last day I get to call myself a Herokai.
-The last day I log in to the best job I’ve ever had to date.
+The last day I log in to the best job I’ve had to date.

 I came onboard in October of 2012, a time that seems so long ago but passed too quickly.
 I am forever grateful for those that helped me get there.
 I had [excellent][1] [mentors][2] (or “bosses” as some call them), and so many brilliant and amazing co-workers I don’t have enough words to list them, let alone describe them.
 I learned so much at Heroku, including how far I still have to go, and leveled up several times.